Is Maltose A Reducing Sugar

 Comparing Maltose to Non-Reducing Disaccharides

 It is helpful to compare maltose to disaccharides that are not reducing sugars.
 Sucrose, for example, is a common disaccharide composed of glucose and fructose linked by an α(1→2) glycosidic bond.
-This bond involves both anomeric carbons, meaning neither aldehyde nor ketone group is free.
-Therefore, sucrose cannot act as a reducing agent and gives a negative result in Benedict's or Fehling's tests.
+And This bond involves both anomeric carbons, meaning neither aldehyde nor ketone group is free.
+So, sucrose cannot act as a reducing agent and gives a negative result in Benedict's or Fehling's tests.

 Similarly, trehalose, another disaccharide composed of two glucose units linked by an α(1→1) glycosidic bond, is also a non-reducing sugar because both anomeric carbons are involved in the glycosidic linkage.
 This highlights the crucial role of the free anomeric carbon in determining whether a sugar is a reducing agent.